JAlcocerT/Linux/content/docs/Debian/foss_engineering.md

 prev: docs/Debian/
 ---

+A list of F/OSS Apps that we can use with Debian to create Awsome Projects.

 ## OpenFOAM

 [OpenFOAM](https://www.openfoam.com/) is an **[open-source](https://github.com/OpenFOAM/OpenFOAM-11) computational fluid dynamics (CFD)** software, offering flexibility and customization but requiring advanced technical expertise for effective use.